|(a) Level I (Basic Care). The Level I maternal designated

 consultation with appropriate personnel and referral.

-in maternal care shall provide the supervision and coordination of
+in maternal care must provide the supervision and coordination of

 staff education.
-Perinatal education for high risk events will be
+Perinatal education for high risk events must be

 provided at frequent intervals to prepare medical, nursing, and ancillary